Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 interest, the era required national television advertising commitments, ultimately preventing mass rollout.

-Through this venture, Paul gained foundational mastery in:
+Through this venture he gained foundational mastery in:

 • Patent law